 (Assign unique indexed primer combinations to each sample on spreadsheet beforehand; Refer to manual for NEB E7600 NEBNext Multiplex Oligos for Illumina to determine how to assign unique indexed primer combinations.
 Indices need to be balanced for A,G,C,T.)

 1a.
 Add 1.5ul USER enzyme and 12.5ul of NEBNext Q5 Hot Start HiFi PCR Master Mix (blue) to each well.
-Mix by gently pipetting. (use 10-100ul electronic repeat pipette- avoid contamination by ejecting MM on top side of tube without touching tip to tube and letting surface tension pull off/making sure full aliquot goes in).
+Mix by gently pipetting. (use 10-100ul electronic repeat pipette- avoid contamination by ejecting MM on top side of tube without touching tip to tube and letting surface tension pull off/making sure full aliquot goes in). our repeater can only do 12.4 or 12.6 ul… looks like we need to do this step manually.

 1b.
 Add 1.25ul of F and 1.25ul of R index primer appropriate for each well (see spreadsheet assignments).
 Mix by gentle pipetting.
 Use p2 to individually add and mix directly into solution